rovenelabanga001/phase-0-the-dom-modifying-elements-lab/README.md

 ## Introduction

-Now that you have an understanding of the DOM and powerful tools for selecting the right elements, it's time to learn how to:
+Now that you have an understgit@github.com:rovenelabanga001/phase-0-the-dom-modifying-elements-lab.gitanding of the DOM and powerful tools for selecting the right elements, it's time to learn how to:

 1. Create new nodes